brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 RC people
 ^^^^^^^^^

+* [Ｘ] Helped Nicole Orchard with initial Python set-up.
+(20170525)
-* [Ｘ] Ask Alex Leeds if he would meet Sean Travis Taylor.
+* [Ｘ] Asked Alex Leeds if he would meet Sean Travis Taylor.
 (20170522) Done, and Alex's details conveyed to Sean.
 * [Ｘ] Signed up for in-person check-ins and mentioned in the Zulip ``checkins`` stream.
 (20170522).
 Parthiv and Logan Buckley showed up the first day (20170523) and I described to them something of the history of check-ins and

 Sphinx